Shortage of blood supplies prompts amber warning

 Blood supplies have fallen to a critically low level in England, which has made NHS Blood and Transplant (NHSBT) declare its first amber alert.

-Hospitals may have to postpone some elective surgery, but emergency care should not be affected.
+Hospitals may have to postpone some elective surgery, but emergency care will not be affected.

 A lack of staff to care for people giving blood is thought to be behind the shortage.